North Street residences: History

 The lower Hawkesbury was home to the Dharug people.
 The proximity to the Nepean River and South Creek qualifies it as a key area for food resources for indigenous groups.
 The Dharug and Darkinjung people called the river Deerubbin and it was a vital source of food and transport.

 Governor Arthur Phillip explored the local area in search of suitable agricultural land in 1789 and discovered and named the Hawkesbury River after Baron Hawkesbury.
 This region played a significant role in the early development of the colony with European settlers established here by 1794.
 Situated on fertile floodplains and well known for its abundant agriculture, Green Hills (as it was originally called) supported the colony through desperate times.
 However, frequent flooding meant that the farmers along the riverbanks were often ruined.

 The first alienation of the land encompassed by the study area for European purposes was made on 19 November 1794.
 This was a grant of 30 acres made to Samuel Wilcox.
-The boundaries of the grant were from the banks of the Hawkesbury River half way to South Creek with one corner of the land touching on the creek.
+The boundaries of the grant were from the banks of the Hawkesbury River halfway to South Creek with one corner of the land touching on the creek.
 He named his property Wilcox Farm; this name was specified on the deed of grant made by Francis Grose.
 Wilcox was given the property free of all taxes, fees and other charges for 10 years so long as he resided there and commenced to improve and cultivate the land.
 If he failed to do so within 5 years the land would revert to the Crown.
 As he was able to sell his property it infers that improvements were carried out on it although the nature, extent and location of these works are unknown.